 How I Built My App-Based Business, And How You Can Do It Too

-Posted on September 9th, 2019
+Updated on 9 September 2019

-For South African entrepreneurs who have ever felt frustrated about the lack of locally-relevant information regarding the process of launching an app-based business, Thuli Hlongwane, a techpreneur who launched two mobile apps in 2018, has advice.
+For South African entrepreneurs who have ever felt frustrated about the lack of locally relevant information regarding the process of launching an app-based business, Thuli Hlongwane, a techpreneur who launched two mobile apps in 2018, has advice.

 Hlongwane has an extensive background in the IT industry, she previously held positions such as head of shared application and technology director and has worked for the likes of Old Mutual, Woolworths and Pearson.